Huangfu Song: Yellow Turban Rebellion

 Huangfu Song and Zhu Jun then took advantage of the victory to suppress the Yellow Turban Rebellion in Runan and Chen Commanderies, pursued Bo Cai, and attacked Peng Tuo.
 The Yellow Turban Rebellion either surrendered or dispersed, and the three counties were completely pacified.

-In August, Huangfu Song defeated the Yellow Turban Bu Yi's army at Cangting, captured Bu Yi, and beheaded over 7,000 (some say over 10,000).
+In August, Huangfu Song defeated the Yellow Turban Bu Yi's army at Cangting, captured Bu Yi, and beheaded over 7,000 (Note: Some sources recorded a figure of over 10,000.).
 At this time, Zhang Jue occupied Guangzong and controlled the heartland of Hebei.
 Lu Zhi had previously been falsely accused by eunuchs of going on an expedition and was recalled, with his death sentence commuted.
 His successor, Dong Zhuo, was also recalled due to his failure in suppressing the Yellow Turbans, and his death sentence was commuted.
 The court then issued an edict ordering Huangfu Song to lead his troops to attack.
 Soon, Huangfu Song forces defeated the forces of Zhang Liang, brother of Zhang Jue, in seven consecutive clashes.
 By the last attack during dusk at Guangzong County (廣宗縣; southeast of present-day Guangzong County, Hebei), Huangfu Song managed to kill Liang, and killed 30,000 Yellow Turban rebels.
-Other 50,000 rebels dies after this battle after they jumped into the river.
+Another 50,000 rebels dies after this battle after they jumped into the river.
 Huangfu Song also captured large number of the rebels, along with their wives and children.